userfront/react-example/README.md

 When a user is logged in, they will have an access token available as `Userfront.accessToken()`.
 We can check for this token to determine if the user is logged in.

-Add the `Redirect` component to the `import` statement for React Router, and then update the `Dashboard` component to redirect if no access token is present.
+Add the `Navigate` component to the `import` statement for React Router, and then update the `Dashboard` component to redirect if no access token is present.

 ```js
 // src/App.js